 (4) In this section —

-“document” includes any tape, disc or other device or medium on which information is recorded or stored mechanically, photographically, electronically or otherwise;
+document includes any tape, disc or other device or medium on which information is recorded or stored mechanically, photographically, electronically or otherwise;

-“information” means information specified, or of a description specified, by the Minister that relates to the functions of the Commissioner.
+information means information specified, or of a description specified, by the Minister that relates to the functions of the Commissioner.

 [Section 19C inserted by No. 10 of 1996 s.18.]